Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways

-As electron scattering energy is statistical, time-average spectra (Fig.\ref{Exc-Dec_Pathways}A-B) cannot give information about the probability efficiency of each process involved (Fig. \ref{Exc-Dec_Pathways}C), which would give insights into possible microscopic descriptions.
-This information is stored in the probability of each electron scattering event and photon emission, which can be retrieved by generating coincidence histograms of electron energy loss and photon emission events (described in what follows and in the SI), such as in Fig. \ref{CLE}A and B. Coincidence electron spectroscopy and microscopy have been performed in the past (coincidence of EELS with secondary electron or X-ray emission \cite{Kruit1984,Jannis2019,Jannis2021}) including EELS-CL for discrete selected EELS energy ranges \cite{Ahn1984, Graham1986}, although the relative quantum efficiency as a function of energy and its spatial dependence has not been measured.
+An emission (CL) event is necessarily preceded by an absorption or extinction event at a given energy (EELS).
+This relation is temporal in nature, and is lost in commonly time-averaged EELS spectra where all potential EELS events corresponding to the same emission are summed.
+It is however stored in the probability of each electron scattering event and photon emission.
+This can be retrieved by generating coincidence histograms of electron energy loss and photon emission events (described in what follows, Fig. \ref{CLE_Plasmons}A-B, and in the SI).
+Coincidence electron spectroscopy and microscopy have been performed in the past, for example coincidence of EELS with secondary electron or X-ray emission \cite{Kruit1984,Jannis2019,Jannis2021}).
+EELS-CL coincidence have been performed for discrete selected EELS energy ranges \cite{Ahn1984, Graham1986}, but the relative quantum efficiency as a function of energy and its spatial dependence has not been measured.